 - In the song "Mmmm Mmmm Mmmm Mmmm" by the Crash Test Dummies, the first verse is entirely about this trope.
 Namely, it's about a boy whose hair turned "from black into bright white" as the result of a traumatic car accident.

-- Voltaire's "The Beast of Pirate's Bay" includes a verse about Blackbeard the pirate's encounter with the beast resulting in his beard turning white.
+- Voltaire's "The Beast of Pirate's Bay" includes a verse about Blackbeard the pirate's encounter with the beast resulting in his beard turning white and making him look like Santa Claus.

 - 2D, lead singer of the rock band Gorillaz, fell out of a tree at a young age, landing on his head and knocking all his hair out.
 It grew back in bright blue and has stayed that way since.